What to do in Gozo: activities and must-see places

 Boat trip

 For me, a boat trip is one of the must-do activities in Gozo—and more broadly, throughout the Maltese archipelago.
 What I recommend is choosing an excursion that combines Comino and Gozo, departing from Malta.
 It’s a great way to cruise around Comino’s lagoons—the Blue Lagoon and the Crystal Lagoon—and then sail along the coastline and cliffs of Gozo.
-Honestly, it’s breathtaking and gives you a completely different perspective than when you see them from above during a hike (like at Ta’ Ċenċ Cliffs).
+The coastal views are beautiful and offer a completely different perspective from hiking above the cliffs.
 Most of these excursions last either a full day or half a day.

 You’ll have a choice between different types of boats: there are large day boats with meals included, or smaller boats with around twenty people for a morning or afternoon tour, usually with swim stops.
 And don’t forget—you can also rent a private boat.
 It’s more expensive, of course, but if you’re looking to treat yourself, it’s a great option!

-Personally, I booked a tour combining both islands through Manawa, and it was amazing.
-I have great memories of it!
+I booked a tour combining both islands through Manawa and have very fond memories of the experience.
 If you want to know more about my boat trip to Comino and Gozo, I’ve written a detailed article all about it.

-Another great way to discover Gozo from a different perspective!
+A jeep safari is another way to discover Gozo from a different perspective.
 There are several jeep safaris organized on the island that take you to some of Gozo’s most beautiful spots, with a local guide who knows the island inside out!
 Usually, the provider picks you up directly from Malta and handles your boat transfer to Gozo.
 Once you arrive, you hop in your jeep and set off on a tour of the island that includes the Qala viewpoint, Dahlet Qorrot Valley, the village of Nadur, the Ġgantija Temples, as well as Xlendi Bay and the famous Inland Sea in Dwejra.

 Snorkeling tour